Oscarkindvall/project-bitcoin/README.md

 # Bitcoin Diary
-Bitcoin Diary is a JavaScript application that helps you track your Bitcoin portfolio and profits.
+Bitcoin Diary is a <strong>React</strong>  application that helps you track your Bitcoin portfolio and profits.\
+It was created with the intent to try out the open-source <strong>ApexCharts.js</strong> library for modern chart visualisations.\
-It also includes the most recent news within the Bitcoin area from the NY Times API.
+It also includes the most recent news within the Bitcoin area from <strong>NY Times API.</strong>.\
+The UI is created with reagular CSS and <strong>Sematic UI</strong>.\

 ## Run the app
 1. Open the project in the twxt editor of your choice.